csc-training/advanced-parallel-prog/docs/05-Advanced-MPI-2.md

     - Larger messages, count is `int` in C
 - Provide higher level of programming
     - Code is more compact and maintainable
-- Needed for getting the most out of MPI I/O
+- Needed for getting the most out of MPI-IO

 # User-defined datatypes